davidalisson/product-spa/README.md

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 15.1.2 and NodeJS v18.13.0.

+Angular Material was used for the component design

 ## Development server

 Install the JSON server globally with `npm install -g json-server`